sensu/sensu-docs/content/sensu-go/6.5/api/core/silenced.md

 ### Example {#silenced-post-example}

-In the following example, an HTTP POST request is submitted to the `/silenced` API endpoint to create the silencing entry `linux:check-cpu`.
+In the following example, an HTTP POST request is submitted to the `/silenced` API endpoint to create the silencing entry `linux:check_cpu`:
-The request returns a successful HTTP `201 Created` response.

 {{< code shell >}}
 curl -X POST \